 Consistently named one of the best restaurants in the country, Hawksworth Restaurant is home to the finest of fine dining, where contemporary Canadian cuisine is put together like art.
-You feel bad cutting into some of these beautiful dishes, at least until you bite down and taste them.
-Then the plate tends to empty real quick.
+You might feel bad cutting into some of these beautiful dishes--at least until you bite down and taste them.
+Then the plate tends to empty pretty fast!

 Last but definitely not least, Chambar is a Belgian restaurant led by three-star-Michelin-trained chef Nico Schuermans.
 Exceptional dishes include classics like mussels, AAA steak and braised lamb shank.
-The kicker?
+The best thing?
 They achieve it all while being entire carbon neutral.

-If you can't possibly choose just one place to eat, seek out one of the several Vancouver Foodie Tours that allow you to sample a wide variety of restaurants and dishes.
+If you can't possibly choose just one place to eat, seek out one of the Vancouver Foodie Tours that allow you to sample a wide variety of restaurants and dishes whilst exploring the city.

 The foodie hubs

-- Gastown is home to cobblestone streets, great nightlife and better food.
-Here you'll find modern cuisine and fusion foods in laid back settings.
+- Gastown is home to cobblestone streets, great nightlife, and even better food.
+Here you’ll find modern cuisine and fusion foods in laid-back settings.

 - Chinatown is, as you might imagine, home to great Chinese food, from the classic bakery, to the welcoming dim sum spot, to more modern takes on traditional dishes.

-- The West End has become an absolute hub for ramen lovers.
-If you're out late, you'll probably find yourself in a karaoke joint, or chowing down on late night Korean food.
+- The West End has become a hub for ramen lovers.
+If you’re out late, you’ll probably find yourself in a karaoke joint, or chowing down on finger-licking Korean food.

-- Kitsilano seems to be the chosen destination for some of the best new restaurants in the city.
-Just across the bridge from downtown, you'll find contemporary cuisine for every price range.
+- Kitsilano seems to be the chosen destination for the best new restaurants in the city.
+Just across the bridge from downtown, you’ll find contemporary cuisine for every price range.

 - Granville Island is home to a great market where you can find everything you need for a delicious picnic or home cooked meal.
 It’s also home to great casual drinking and dining.